shadowwalker/next-pwa/examples/next-9/README.md

 This example demostrates how to use `next-pwa` plugin to turn a `next.js` based web application into a progressive web application easily.

 Thanks to **Next.js 9+**, we can use `public` folder (currently an experimental feature) to serve static files from root url path.
 It cuts the need to write custom server only to serve those files.
-Therefore the setup is more concise and easy to setup.
+Therefore the setup is more easy and concise.
 We can use `next.config.js` to config `next-pwa` to generates service worker and precache files into `public` folder.

 > [Check out the lighthouse summary](https://github.com/shadowwalker/next-pwa/blob/master/examples/next-9/lighthouse.pdf), or run the test your self.